2.1 Understand the social environment of road transport and the rules governing it

 Armed forces, civil defence, the fire service and forces responsible for maintaining public order

-3. vehicles undergoing road tests for technical development, repair or maintenance purposes, or new or rebuilt vehicles which have not yet been taxed;
+3. Vehicles undergoing road tests for technical development, repair or maintenance purposes, or new or rebuilt vehicles which have not yet been taxed

-New vehicles being delivered on trade plates and drivers of vehicles being used for development would be exempt driver CPC requirements
+New vehicles being delivered on trade plates and drivers of vehicles being used for development would be exempt from driver CPC requirements

-New vehicles being delivered on trade plates and drivers of vehicles being used for development would be exempt driver CPC requirements
+New vehicles being delivered on trade plates and drivers of vehicles being used for development would be exempt from driver CPC requirements

-4. vehicles being driven to a pre-arranged test at an official testing centre
+4. Vehicles being driven to a pre-arranged test at an official testing centre

-5. vehicles used in states of emergency or assigned to rescue missions
+5. Vehicles used in states of emergency or assigned to rescue missions

-6. vehicles used in the course of driving lessons for any person wishing to obtain a driving licence or a CPC, as provided for in Article 6 and Article 8(1);
+6. Vehicles used in the course of driving lessons for any person wishing to obtain a driving licence or a CPC, as provided for in Article 6 and Article 8(1)

 Vehicles used in the course of driving lessons